DasDigitaleMomentum/wbridge/README.md

 - Local IPC over Unix domain socket (`0600`) in `$XDG_RUNTIME_DIR`.
 - Actions are explicit.
 HTTP endpoints and Shell commands are under your control.
 - Be mindful when enabling “Use shell” or calling external endpoints.
+- Secrets live in `~/.config/wbridge/settings.ini` under `[secrets]` (user‑managed).

 ---

 ## Troubleshooting

+- Endpoint not reachable
+  - Settings → Endpoints: use “Health” on the row to test `base_url + health_path`.
+  - Check the Status page for logs (timeouts, connection errors).

+- Shortcuts didn’t sync
+  - If Auto‑apply is OFF, use “Apply now” in Settings → Shortcuts (Config).
+  - Ensure `wbridge` is on PATH or use an absolute command path in GNOME shortcuts.

 - `wbridge` not found in PATH
   - Use pipx with `--system-site-packages`.
-  - Ensure `~/.local/bin` is in PATH or use absolute command path in GNOME shortcuts.
+  - Ensure `~/.local/bin` is in PATH or use an absolute command in GNOME Shortcuts.
-- “No module named 'gi'”
-  - Install distro packages for GTK4/PyGObject; reinstall via pipx with system site packages.
-- HTTP actions disabled
-  - Enable the HTTP trigger in Settings; run Health check; watch the Status log.

 - Start GUI from a source checkout
   ```
   PYTHONPATH=src python3 -m wbridge.app